pic

 All the code snippets below assume you executed using Polyester to load the package.

-One key limitation of multithreading is its overhead associated, arising due to the creation and scheduling of tasks.
-This issue can render parallelization impractical for smaller computational tasks, as the cost of thread management would outweigh any potential performance gain.
-Considering this, the application of multithreading is commonly reserved for objects sufficiently large to justify the cost.
+One key limitation of multithreading is the overhead introduced by the creation and scheduling of tasks.
+For smaller computational workloads, this overhead can outweigh any potential performance gain, rendering parallelization impractical.
+As a result, multithreading is typically reserved for objects large enough to justify the cost.

-The Polyester package addresses this limitation by implementing techniques that reduce the overhead.
-In this way, it becomes possible to parallelize objects that, otherwise, would be deemed too small to benefit from multithreading.
-Importantly, the package requires expressing the code to be parallelized as a for-loop.
+The Polyester package addresses this limitation by providing a low-overhead implementation of for-loops.
+Its approach makes it possible to parallelize operations on objects that, otherwise, would be deemed too small to benefit from multithreading.
+To use Polyester, we simply prefix the for-loop with the @batch macro.

-To illustrate the benefits of the package, let's compare its performance to traditional methods.
-The following example considers a for-loop with 500 iterations, a relatively low number for applying multithreading.
-Indeed, the first tab shows that an approach based on @threads is slower than its single-threaded variant.
-In contrast, Polyester achieves comparable performance to the single-threaded variant, despite the low number of iterations.
-To use Polyseter, we simply need to prefix the for-loop with the @batch macro.
+To illustrate its benefits, let's consider a for-loop with 500 iterations, a relatively low number for applying multithreading.
+The first tab below shows that an approach based on @threads is slower than its single-threaded variant.
+In contrast, Polyester achieves a comparable performance to the single-threaded variant, even with such a small workload.

 x = rand(500)